 - 8 GB of ram and 1 TB Hard Drive.

 3 Razer Blade 15 Base Gaming Laptop

 In terms of specs, this Laptop is an absolute beast.
 It makes use of the 10th 6-core i7-10750H processor with a boost clock of 5.0 GHz.
 This processor has similar performance levels to those found in the latest Macbook laptops.
-The graphics card included is the Geforce GTX 1660 Ti which is probably the best 1080p gaming graphics card in the market.
+The graphics card included is the Geforce RTX 3060 which is probably the best 1080p gaming graphics card on the market.
 It can run even the most demanding of applications.

-- Uses the Geforce GTX 1660 Ti for graphics.
+- Uses the Geforce RTX 3060 for graphics.

 - The processor in-built is the i7-10750H.